Financial Aid FAQs

 B. Funds to be Disbursed

 When a student officially or unofficially withdraws, the Office of Financial Aid will determine if the student is entitled to a post-withdrawal disbursement.
-Post-withdrawal disbursement occurs when the student receives less Federal student aid than the amount earned (based on withdrawal date).
+Post-withdrawal disbursement occurs when the student receives less Federal student aid than the amount earned (based on the withdrawal date).
 DBU will then offer, in writing, disbursement of the earned aid that was not received.
 All post-withdrawal disbursement offers will be made within 30 days of the date DBU determined that the student withdrew.

 Eligibility Guidelines